-Unfortunately, I am unable to provide you with a further breakdown of this data in terms of whether or not these crimes involved drinks specifically as it would be necessary to individually assess each crime report for relevance in the first instance and then note the additional details for any relevant crime reports.
+Unfortunately, I am unable to provide you with a further breakdown of this data in terms of the specific MO - ie via drink or injection - as it would be necessary to individually assess each crime report, note the details and then analyse the results.

-It is estimated that it would take in the region of 5 minutes per crime report to conduct such an exercise and, as such, it would far exceed the cost limit set out in the Fees Regulations which, as you may be aware is £600.
+Given the number of crime reports, it is estimated that this process would far exceed the cost limit set out in the Fees Regulations which, as you may be aware is £600.